Perspective | Masks on? Masks off? It’s confusing — and dangerous.

 Like Sam’s coffee shop, the bookstore has an employee with a compromised immune system.
 With the holidays approaching, the store is sure to be packed with visitors wandering in while touring Capitol Hill.
 And now, workers will be forced to police them with what feels like a government outsourcing of responsibility, Burk said.

-The timing miffed the council, too.
+The council was miffed at the timing, too.

 “We are concerned that changing course entering the Winter months, not to mention the week before a major travel holiday, is not a prudent course of action,” the D.C.
 Council letter said.
 “It sends a signal that public health concerns are back to normal when they are not.”